 "I want to thank you for a wonderful morning of learning today.
 Your enthusiasm is inspiring and your teaching is nothing less than exceptional.
 This has truly been a great and valuable day that will forever be carried throughout my future of photography.
 I hope the future allows for another opportunity to learn from you." ~ Jerry Napier from San Diego, CA.

 Long lenses are suggested for this class for the animals in the outdoor exhibits - a minimum of 300mm is recommended.
 (Long lenses like 400mm can be rented for the weekend at Embassy Camera, Pro Photo, F8 lens rentals, or at websites such as Lumoids.com, Borrowlenses.com, and Lensrental.com Bring shorter lenses for working with some of the indoor animals.
 Tripods or monopods are highly encouraged.
 We are offering this safari for animal lovers not just on weekends but also on weekdays to accommodate local residents, retirees, and out of town visitors.

-Meet outside front gate of Smithsonian National Zoo, at 3001 Connecticut Avenue NW in Washington DC.
+The meeting time is 07:45am at the Starbucks, across from the National Zoo, at 3001 Connecticut Avenue NW in Washington DC.
 The closest Metros are Cleveland Park and Woodley Park on the Red Line.
 There is limited free parking on Connecticut Avenue and adjoining side streets on Sundays.
 For weekdays we suggest Metro.
 Limit of 5 people per safari.

 DC resident David Sendzul is an avid nature and wildlife photographer whose images have appeared for many years on our website, on calendars, and in prints.
 He has participated in 23 of our safaris over the last 13 years.
 He knows the best angle at each enclosure within the Zoo.